dotnet/docs/docs/visual-basic/programming-guide/language-features/objects-and-classes/inheritance-basics.md

 The `BonusPayroll` class can inherit, and override, the `PayEmployee` method defined in the base `Payroll` class.

-The following example defines a base class, `Payroll,` and a derived class, `BonusPayroll`, which overrides an inherited method, `PayEmployee`.
+The following example defines a base class, `Payroll`, and a derived class, `BonusPayroll`, which overrides an inherited method, `PayEmployee`.
 A procedure, `RunPayroll`, creates and then passes a `Payroll` object and a `BonusPayroll` object to a function, `Pay`, that executes the `PayEmployee` method of both objects.

 [!code-vb[VbVbalrOOP#28](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrOOP/VB/OOP.vb#28)]